-- 1. Always secure yourself first
+- Always secure yourself first

 - 2. If you can't talk, you can't win

-- 3. You can save your own life
+- .
+You can save your own life

-- 4. Simplicity is the most important principle of war
+- Simplicity is the most important principle of war

 - 5. Common sense is the most important principle of patrolling

 - 6. Talking isn't fighting

 - 7. Never fight a fair fight

 - 8. Don't accept No from someone who can't say Yes

-- 9. Trust but verify
+- .
+Trust but verify

 - 10. Never be unreachable

 - 11. Never waste good coffee

 - 12. Never take anything for granted

 - 13. Never go anywhere without a knife

 - 14. Never pass up a chance to use a clean bathroom

 - 15. A good idea only becomes great when it is shared

 - 16. There is no such thing as a coincidence

 - 17. When in charge, take charge

 - 18. Good units do routine things routinely

 - 19. Great units master the basics

 - 20. Clean up your own mess

+- 21. PCC/PCI

 - 22. Communication is established lower to higher

 - 23. The higher up the flagpole you go the more your ass shows

 - 24. Ten pats on the back for every one kick in the ass

 - 25. The Army is a people business

-- 26. Humans learn two ways: significant emotional experience & repetition 50.
-People First!
-Winning Matters!
+- 26. Humans learn two ways: significant emotional experience & repetition

 - 27. There is a fine line between confidence and arrogance

+- 28. Nobody cares how much you know until they know you care

 - 29. Screamer folks will turn the other way to avoid you.
 Unpredictable your team will be confused.
-Calm and resolute - your Soldiers will look for the disappointment in your voice and seek to avoid it - 30.
-Love the one you are with; whatever unit and job you have, it is the best in - 31.
-Balance and moderation don't confuse enthusiasm with capability - 32.
+Calm and resolute your Soldiers will look for the disappointment in your voice and seek to avoid it. - 30.
+Love the one you are with, whatever unit and job you have, it is the best in the Army.
+If not so, make it so - Balance and moderation don't confuse enthusiasm with capability - 32.
 High standards, positive outlook, and excellence are contagious - 33.
-You are a professional, a professional athlete warrior, in a profession of arms, carrying your national colors - be proud, train, and act like one - 34.
+You are a professional, a professional athlete warrior, in a profession of arms, carrying your national colors be proud, train, and act like one - 34.
 If you think you are important try ordering around someone else's dog - 35.
 TOPS Take Other People's Stuff - 36.
 Don't let analysis cause paralysis - 37.
-Training schedules are priorities of work tied to a timeline - 38.
-Training is a journey not a destination - 39.
-Leadership is a contact sport; it requires daily interaction - 40.
+Training schedules are priorities of work tied to a timeline - Training is a journey not a destination - 39.
+Leadership is a contact sport, it requires daily interaction - 40.
 Leave the jersey in a better place than you found it - 41.
 Get past polished mediocracy - 42.
 It ain't as bad as you think.
 It will look better in the morning - 43.
 Seize the high ground!
 It's a better place to operate tactically and morally - 44.
 Get better every day as individuals and teams - 45.
 Life is more fun with great teammates - 46.
 Optimism is a force multiplier - 47.
 Make the routine play routinely - 48.
 Let's get the bottom-line up front so we can all deal with it - 49.
-This is my Squad
+This is my Squad - 50.
+People First!
+Winning Matters!